WIPACrepo/build-singularity-cvmfs-action/README.md

 See Skymap Scanner's [publish.yml](https://github.com/icecube/skymap_scanner/blob/master/.github/workflows/publish.yml)

 ### Under The Hood
-This action adds one or more lines to the end of `WIPACrepo/cvmfs-actions/docker_tags.txt`, which triggers image building.
+This action adds one or more lines to the end of `WIPACrepo/cvmfs-actions/docker_tags.txt`, which triggers Singularity-image building and hosting.
+Optionally, a `-` prefix is attached to lines when images are requested to be removed.

 For example, a line may look like, `docker://icecube/skymap_scanner:3 realtime/skymap_scanner:3` for the tag, `icecube/skymap_scanner:3` (See [full example](#full-example)).
+All previous occurrences of this line are removed from the `.txt` file (including those with and without the `-` (remove) prefix).